esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/introduction.md

 > ## Discuss the different principles
 >
-> Read the summary table of the 15 FAIR principles in [Wilkinson et
+> Read the summary table of the 15 FAIR principles in [Wilkinson *et
-> al](https://doi.org/10.1038/sdata.2016.18).
-After reading this, asnwer the
+> al.*](https://doi.org/10.1038/sdata.2016.18) (See "Box 2: The FAIR Guiding
-> following questions:
+> Principles").
+After reading this, asnwer the following questions:
 >
 > - Are there any terms that you are unfamiliar with
 > - Are there any principles that you could implement right away?